lmouhib/auto-register-spark-ui-k8s/README.md

 * Add unit tests
 * Provide build instructions to push image to Image repository for cloud providers.
 * Provide example with authentication setup for `NGINX`.
+* Provide a way for user to pass or define authentication method